matplotlib/matplotlib/doc/mpl_toolkits/axisartist/overview.rst

-*axisartist* module provides a custom (and very experimental) Axes class, where each axis (left, right, top and bottom) have a separate artist associated which is responsible to draw axis-line, ticks, ticklabels, label.
+*axisartist* module provides a custom (and very experimental) Axes class, where each axis (left, right, top and bottom) have a separate associated artist which is responsible to draw axis-line, ticks, ticklabels, label.
 Also, you can create your own axis, which can pass through a fixed position in the axes coordinate, or a fixed position in the data coordinate (i.e., the axis floats around when viewlimit changes).

-The axes class, by default, have its xaxis and yaxis invisible, and has 4 additional artists which are responsible to draw axis in "left","right","bottom" and "top".
+The axes class, by default, has its xaxis and yaxis invisible, and has 4 additional artists which are responsible for drawing the 4 axis sides in "left","right","bottom" and "top".
 They are accessed as ax.axis["left"], ax.axis["right"], and so on, i.e., ax.axis is a dictionary that contains artists (note that ax.axis is still a